 The police officers, secretaries and chairman work two 20-minute shifts per day.
-So does the sheriff, banker and timekeeper.
-They save their paychecks only to exchange them for $5 gift cards.
+So does the sheriff, banker and translator.
+They save their paychecks to exchange them for $5 gift cards.

 Their boss, Curtis Jenkins, is nothing if not reliable.
-He picks them up in the morning and takes them home every night.
+He picks them up in the morning and takes them home every afternoon.
 He never asks them to work overtime.

 They are, after all, elementary school students.

 The 46-year-old Lake Highlands Elementary bus driver has created a community inside bus No. 1693.
 Students apply for their jobs and earn “bus bucks” that Jenkins designed himself.
 Children who don’t work receive a weekly stipend, but they’re taxed $2.

 Students are fined when they break Jenkins’ rules, which are centered around respect and compassion.